 Help moving in

 If you are homeless and on benefits or a low income, London Borough of Bexley runs a scheme that may be able to help you to move into private rented accommodation.
-You may also be able to claim housing benefit (known as Local Housing Allowance or LHA) to help with paying your rent.
-More information about how this works is available from Local Housing Allowance and work out the maximum amount you may be entitled to at LHADirect.
+You may also be able to claim housing benefit or Universal Credit with housing costs to help with paying your rent.
+More information about how this works is available from Housing Benefit and Universal Credit.

 If you need help finding a deposit, you may qualify for a deposit bond through our rent deposit scheme.
 You may be able to apply for a loan from the Credit Union if you are working.
 For rent in advance you may be eligible for help from the Social Fund if you are on benefits.